wustlcse/FAQ/docs/index.md

 There are only a few CSE courses that require a specific operating systems and they usually have alternatives available.
 Example courses with machine requirements and alternatives are:
 * CSE 438S (Mobile App Development):  Nearly all semesters require access to a Mac for iOS app development.
 There is a Mac lab available for students who don't have a Mac, which is a bit less convenient but allows all course work to be completed.
 (This course has been offered for Android a few times, which worked on macOS or Windows)
 * CSE 439S: Mobile App Development II:  Always based on iOS app development and requires access to a Mac.
 Again, the lab can be used.
-* CSE 260M (Introduction to Digital Logic and Computer Design), CSE 362M (Computer Architecture), and CSE 462M (Computer Systems Design) use PC-based tools (Vivado is one).
-Students do not need access during class sessions.
+* CSE 260M (Introduction to Digital Logic and Computer Design), CSE 362M (Computer Architecture), and CSE 462M (Computer Systems Design) **may** use PC-based tools, such as Vivado.
 Those with Macs can use engineering computer labs, remote access, or try to use emulation tools, like Parallels or VMWare Fusion.
 All have some potential limitations:  Engineering labs require travelling to campus and finding an available machine.
 Remote access is clunky and doesn't support all needs, like connecting to a device via USB.
-As of July 2022, I'm not sure emulation has been tested on Apple silicon to see how well it works.
+As of July 2022, not all software has been tested in emulation and may not work.

-<span class="tag-links">[#computer](#computer) [#misc](#misc) [#needs_review](#needs_review)</span>
+<span class="tag-links">[#computer](#computer) [#misc](#misc)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/129">Discussions View</a></span>

 ---